 - 1. Always wear goggles when working with venomous snakes, and put them on before approaching a cage.
 The snakes can strike upward and eject venom through the screen cage top, & thus damage your eyes. - 2.
-Always wear regular shoes, and preferably long pants when working with venomous snakes. - 3.
+Always wear regular (not open toed, no sandals) shoes, and preferably long pants when working with venomous snakes. - 3.
 Move large plastic trash can next to cage to be opened. - 4.
 Unlock cage lid & open lid toward yourself; NEVER put your hand into the cage. - 5.
 Use hook or tongs to transfer snake from the cage into trash can & place lid on top. - 6.
 Immediately close the cage if other snakes are inside. - 7.
 Place tubes, tongs, hook, Rubbermaid container, and velcro tape near trash can for handling. - 8.
-Open trash can lid & use hook to guide . - 9.
+Open trash can lid & use hook to guide. - 9.
 NEVER put your hands into the trash can when a snake is in it. - 10.
-Use the hook to guide the snake into the tube. - 11.
+Use the hook to guide the snake into the tube (make sure the tube's diameter is appropriate for the snake a tube too large will allow the snake to turn around in the tube). - 11.
 Once the snake has crawled at least 1-2 ft into the tube, then reach down and grab the snake's body where it exits the tube; hold the body firmly in place. - 12.
 Thread the snake's tail through the opening in the Rubbermaid container from the inside out, while still holding the snake firmly in the tube. - 13.
 Place velcro tape around the snake's body just anterior to the cloaca & gently pull the tail back into the hole so that the Velcro fixes the tail in the hole. - 14.
 Place the container & snake (still held in the tube) back into the trash can. - 15.
 Release the snake at the tube & let it come back out of the tube and coil into the container. - 16.
 If the snake does not immediately coil into the container, use the hook and/or tongs to make it coil in the container. - 17.
 Use the hook to place the lid on the container and snap it down firmly into place-be sure you hear that "snap of freshness" that indicates the lid has sealed. - 18.
 Now it is safe to reach down into the trash can and pick up the container. - 19.
 If extra security is needed (such as for large snakes), wrap duct tape around the container to hold the lid on with extra strength.